Taxes

 6. Leaving Your Legacy with the Help of Roth Conversions

-Last, but not least, we know how important it is to many pre-retirees and retirees alike to leave a legacy.
-The tax-free aspect of Roth conversions not only can be beneficial for you, but the rest of your family as well.
-God forbid if you pass away and your spouse or child becomes the account owner of your Roth IRA, the same rules apply to them.
-It will be totally tax-free for them if it was held for the five-year period we mentioned earlier.
+Last, but not least, we know how important it is to many individuals to leave a legacy.
+The tax-free aspect of Roth conversions not only can be beneficial for you, but to your beneficiaries as well.
+If you pass away and your child inherits your Roth IRA, most of the same rules apply to them.
+While they will be required to liquidate the account within 10 years after your death (just as they would with an IRA), they won’t be subject to RMDs and the Roth IRA distributions will be totally tax-free for them if it was held for the five years.

 Reach Out to Us with Your Roth Conversions Questions